proofit404/dependencies/docs/why.md

    layer of abstraction in the system.
 We can add any number of methods or attributes is the child classes.
 Looks like it is a reasonable approach.

-But this code hides quite a few problems underneath the false premise of understandability and cleanness.
+Unfortunately, this code hides quite a few problems underneath the false premise of understandability and cleanness.

 1. **God object.** One class contains methods related to every single layer of abstraction in the system.
 It's hard to manage two hundred methods in the